-It is widely recognised that our species is defined by the decoration of objects and spaces and the development of complex technologies.
+It is widely recognised that the decoration of objects and spaces, and the development of complex technologies defines our species.

 Our combined dexterity, creativity and ability to cooperate has enabled us to manipulate our environment and connect with each other on a global scale.

 Pre-industrial making techniques and the proliferation of technology are often seen as opposing forces, one favouring the local – the development of vernacular language and context; the other favouring global processes – optimisation and standardisation.

 A selection of national and international ceramicists were asked to further develop optimised building

 screens, created using digital environmental and fabrication technology.